Aliazzzz/OOP-Concept-Examples-in-CODESYS-V3/__New Operator/README.md

-# Demonstrates the usage of the __New operator in CODESY3
+# Demonstrates the usage of the __New operator in CODESYS V3

-# Use of this mechanism within production environments is STRONGLY DISCOURAGED
+# Usage of this mechanism in a live production environment is STRONGLY DISCOURAGED

-This example shows the usage of creating and destroying objects on demand in Runtime, which is common practice in the IT world's widely used object oriented programming languages.
-However, creating and or destroying objects in Runtime within a PAC /PLC /DCS memory is STRONGLY DISCOURAGED and should be avoided.
-Nevertheless the mechanism itself is definitely interesting from an academic and lab-environment point of view and has its specific purposes.
+This example shows the usage of creating and destroying objects on demand in Runtime.
+This is common practice in any object oriented programming language.
+However, creating and or destroying objects in Runtime in a live production PAC/PLC/DCS system is NOT.
+Usage of this mechanism in such systems is STRONGLY DISCOURAGED.
+Nevertheless, the mechanism itself is definitely interesting from an academic and lab-environment point of view and certainly has its specific purposes.

+*Requirement: In the properties dialog of the application, the Use dynamic memory allocation check box is selected in the Application build options tab*